About the event

 Is there a registration fee?

-It costs just £10 to register for Step Forward To End Homelessness.
+It is completely free to register for Step Forward to End Homelessness

 Do I need to set a specific step target?